ai-noos/elastic-dicts/README_VISUALIZATION.md

 3. Careful color selection for visual clarity
 4. Optimized parameter defaults for most use cases
 5. Enhanced configurability for specialized needs
+6. Canvas-based label rendering for web visualization
+7. Three.js integration for 3D rendering in the browser

 ## Future Enhancements